nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-Our product empowers users to efficiently manage their vocabulary through vivid flashcards and seamlessly review their acquired language skills according to scientific learning curves.
-With Flashlingo, language learners can master new words while staying in control of their customized language learning journey.
+Our product empowers users to efficiently manage their vocabulary through flash cards and seamlessly review the words in review sessions.
+With Flashlingo, language learners can master new words scientifically while staying in control of their customized language learning journey.

 ### User stories